Trent Reznor: Influences and musical style

 Reznor expressed the significant influence that English experimental band Coil had on his work, saying that their 1986 album Horse Rotorvator was "deeply influential".
 In many interviews, he has also mentioned important influences on him from American, English, Irish, and Scottish acts such as Devo, The Cars, The Jesus and Mary Chain, My Bloody Valentine, Pere Ubu, Soft Cell, Prince, Ministry, Test Dept, Cabaret Voltaire and The Cure's 1985 album, The Head on the Door.
 According to American musician Todd Rundgren, Reznor told him that he listened to Rundgren's 1973 album A Wizard, a True Star with "great regularity".

 Reznor also cited English band Depeche Mode, in particular their 1986 album Black Celebration, as a major influence on his beginnings.
 In 2017, he recalled:

-A longtime fan of English musician David Bowie, Reznor has cited Bowie's 1977 album Low as one of his favorite albums and stated that he listened to it constantly during the recording of The Downward Spiral for inspiration.
+A longtime fan of English musician David Bowie, Reznor has ranked Bowie's 1977 album Low as one of his favorite albums and said that he listened to it constantly during the recording of The Downward Spiral for inspiration.
 In 1995, Nine Inch Nails toured as a co-headlining act on the North American leg of Bowie's 1995 Outside Tour.
 Reznor also appeared in Bowie's video for "I'm Afraid of Americans" as Bowie's stalker, and made several remixes for the single release of the song (as well as a remix of "The Hearts Filthy Lesson").
 The two came to consider each other friends.
-Reznor stated in the 2010 documentary Rush: Beyond the Lighted Stage that Canadian band Rush had played a major part in his childhood.
-He said that he considered Rush to be "one of the best bands ever" and had gained a perspective on how keyboards could be introduced into hard rock after listening to their 1982 album Signals.
+In Rush: Beyond the Lighted Stage Reznor said that Canadian band Rush had played a major part in his childhood, that he considered Rush to be "one of the best bands ever" and that he had gained a perspective on how keyboards could be introduced into hard rock after listening to their 1982 album Signals.